Haragos99/DirectXEngine/README.md

-# DirectX 11 Raytracing Project
+# DirectX 11 Engine Project

 This project demonstrates **classic ray tracing** and a **mesh-based rendering mode** using DirectX 11.
 It is designed to showcase real-time raytracing techniques alongside mesh rendering approaches for visual comparison and performance analysis.